 Australia is a big place, like a really, really big place.

-And while flying between the cities is the best way to quickly see parts of certain parts country, it’s exploring all the places in between where you really find the best of what Australia has to offer.
+And while flying between the cities is the best way to see parts of certain parts country quickly, it’s exploring all the places in between where you really find the best of what Australia has to offer.

 From the Great Barrier Reef to the Great Ocean Road, I’ve spent a lot of time driving around the country and used that experience to compile a series of blog posts on the best places to visit around the country.